 Don’t let the rest time intimidate you because it’s only made with three ingredients.
 It really is incredibly easy.
 Trust me, I don’t have time for complex baking projects!
 I don’t know why working with yeast seems so intimidating, but once you make your first sponge, you’ll feel like a baking pro!

-Making a Yeast Starter Sponge Will Elevate Your Baking Results
+A Yeast Starter Sponge Will Elevate Your Baking Results

 During this process of dough fermentation enzymes (protease and amylase) are created that leaven the bread.
-This helps to soften the gluten in the dough and allows the protein matrix to stretch as the mix expands, resulting in a bread with beautiful structure and increased volume.
+This helps to soften the gluten in the dough and allows the protein matrix to stretch as the mix expands, resulting in bread with beautiful structure and increased volume.
 Two of my favorite breads, brioche and German stollen, use the sponge method to get those scrumptious results.

-Making a yeast starter sponge combines equal parts cold spring water, unbleached bread flour and active dry yeast.
+Making a yeast starter sponge combines equal parts cold spring water, unbleached bread flour, and active dry yeast.

-I am using 2 cups of cool bottled spring water, 2 cups of unbleached bread flour and 1/2 tsp active dry yeast.
+I am using 2 cups of cool bottled spring water, 2 cups of unbleached bread flour, and 1/2 tsp active dry yeast.
 Mix all ingredients in a large bowl.

 After all ingredients are mixed well, cover with a plate or lid and let sit at room temperature for 16-24 hours.
 You can mix with a wooden spoon a few times during the process.
 You can make a quick sponge using equal parts water to flour and 1/2 tsp dry yeast.

-Let sit for two to three hours and use in your next batch of bread.
+Let sit for two to three hours and use it in your next batch of bread.
 I am going the traditional route here, so I will use my starter tomorrow evening to make the cake.
 If you have sponge leftover, you can store it in the refrigerator.
 Experiment with your own sponge, adding less yeast.
 It’s the fun learning process of baking!

 Sponge Cake Starter (for a sponge cake)